lemarin123/CDI_Data_Augmentation/README.md

 - The  testing code on cifar100 and cifar10 with pyramid net is from: [CutMix](https://github.com/clovaai/CutMix-PyTorch)
 - The training code is a modified version as it supports ResNet-18 and multiple regularization techniques.
 - Use arguments:
-  -inter_ratio  >0 To train with CDI, example:  --inter_ratio  0.7
+  inter_ratio  >0 To train with CDI, example:  --inter_ratio  0.7
-  -SLCDI True  To train SLCDI
+  SLCDI True  To train SLCDI
-  -cutmix_prob  >0 To train with Cutmix , example:  -- cutmix_prob 0.5
+  cutmix_prob  >0 To train with Cutmix , example:  -- cutmix_prob 0.5
-  -cutout True  To train with cutout
-  -dataset to choose dataset exemple: --dataset cifar100 or  --dataset cifar10 -net_type to choose the network: resnet18 or pyramidnet for pyramidnet , select : --depth 110 --alpha 64 or  --depth 200 --alpha 240
+  cutout True  To train with cutout dataset to choose dataset exemple: --dataset cifar100 or  --dataset cifar10 net_type to choose the network: resnet18 or pyramidnet for pyramidnet , select : --depth 110 --alpha 64 or  --depth 200 --alpha 240
 ```
 - example 1: training pyramidnet 110 with SLCDI
 python train.py --net_type pyramidnet  --depth 110 --alpha 64   --dataset cifar100  --batch_size 64 --lr 0.25 --expname PyraNet200_inter_08_test1 --epochs 300 --beta 1.0 --cutmix_prob 0.0 --no-verbose --inter_ratio 0.8 --SLCDI True --fine_tune False --cutout False